OneMoreGres/ScreenTranslator/README.md

 -----------
 * Works only on primary screen
 * Can not capture some dynamic web-pages
-* Not very precise OCR (need better preprocessing steps)
+* Not very precise OCR

 Used software
 -------------